 The main objective of Erreygers and Kessels (2013) was to compare the two-dimensional decomposition to the one-dimensional decompositions that are based on regressions of only one of the two variables under consideration.
 Therefore, they used the same set of explanatory variables in all regressions, which are all estimated using ordinary least squares (OLS).
 Moreover, for the one-dimensional decompositions, they argued that including either of the variables as an explanatory variable in the single regressions distorts the explanation of the correlation between health and socioeconomic status.
-It is then as if the variable in question is treated both as a dependent and as an independent variable.
-As a result, for the two-dimensional decomposition, the bivariate multiple regression modeling framework was chosen which includes neither health nor socioeconomic status as an explanatory variable.
+It is then as if the variable in question were treated both as a dependent and as an independent variable.
+As a result, for the two-dimensional decomposition, a bivariate multiple regression modelling framework was chosen which includes neither health nor socioeconomic status as an explanatory variable.

-To bridge the gap between empirical observations and modeling practice, we propose a flexible modeling approach for the decomposition of socioe-conomic inequality of health that makes use of a structural or simultaneous equation model (SEM).
+To bridge the gap between empirical observations and modelling practice, we propose a flexible modelling approach for the decomposition of socioeconomic inequality of health that makes use of a structural or simultaneous equation model (SEM).
 The model allows for different sets of determinants of health and socioeconomic status as well as for the inclusion of socioeconomic status as an explanatory variable in the regression of health and health as an explanatory variable in the regression of socioeconomic status.
 The model produces consistent estimates of the regression coefficients using a two-step generalized method of moments (GMM) estimation procedure that includes instrumental variables.
-Although such a modeling approach has been hinted at before (Wagstaff, Van Doorslaer and Watanabe, 2003: 214, n.12), our paper is the first to adopt it in practice.
+Although such a modelling approach has been hinted at before (Wagstaff, Van Doorslaer and Watanabe 2003: 214), this paper is the first to adopt it in practice.

 The outline of the remainder of the paper is as follows.
-Section 2 reviews the Generalized health Concentration Index and the various concepts it embraces.
-Section 3 gives an overview of the most important one- and two-dimensional decompositions based on OLS regression.
+Section 2 reviews the Generalized Health Concentration Index and the various concepts it embraces.
+Section 3 gives an overview of the most important one- and two-dimensional decompositions, based on the OLS regression approach.
 In Section 4, we present a unified SEM approach for regression-based decomposition analysis and show how it fits with the existing decompositions.
 By means of an empirical analysis of child malnutrition in Ethiopia in Section 5, we illustrate the proper use of the one- and two-dimensional decompositions within the OLS and SEM regression framework.
 Finally, Section 6 summarizes the paper and discusses the main outcomes.

-2 Generalized health Concentration Index
+2 Generalized Health Concentration Index

-We consider a population of n individuals for which the health level of individual i, denoted as h_i , is either a ratio-scale variable which takes nonnegative values only, or a cardinal variable with a finite lower bound.
-The average health level in the population is equal to $\mu_h = \frac{1}{n} \sum{i=1}^n h_i$.
+We consider a population of n individuals for which the health level of individual i, denoted as h_i , is either a ratio-scale variable which takes non-negative values only, or a cardinal variable with a finite lower bound.
+The average health level in the population is equal to $\mu_b = (1/n) \sum{i=1}^n b_i$.

-Erreygers and Van Ourti (2011) pointed out that the use of the health Concentration Index is apropos when we are dealing with a ratio-scale health variable which is unbounded, i.e. which does not have a finite upper bound.
+Erreygers and Van Ourti (2011) pointed out that the use of the Health Concentration Index is pertinent when we are dealing with a ratio-scale health variable which is unbounded, i.e. which does not have a finite upper bound.
 However, when we are dealing with a variable which has a finite upper bound, a modified version is called for.
 For this situation, Wagstaff (2005) and Erreygers (2009) each proposed a variant of the Generalized Concentration Index.